Catalyst One Day:

 Are you improving?

-What are you actually doing as a leader to improve as a leader and improve what you are responsible for?
+What are you actually doing as a leader to improve as a

 You must be seen improving and improving things.